Do you approach projects like this?

 Or maybe when it comes to doing ALL OF THE THINGS.

 What that means is she’s just shooting her message, her energy, and her focus in about a million different directions at the same time.
-I thought I’d share a few observations with you:
+I thought I’d share a few observations which you must know when you approach a project:

 1. We are all in the same boat.